 If the gravy does separate after reheating, you can take some of the separated gravy, whisk it in a separate bowl with cornstarch, then add it back in.
 That should smooth the sauce again.

-Because this recipe doesn’t use a whole bottle of beer, you’ll have some extra.
+Because this beef and Guinness stew doesn’t use a whole bottle of beer, you’ll have some extra.
 If you don’t drink the rest, here are some recipe ideas using leftover beer:

 Yield: 4 servings